 After arriving at Green Bay Airport, I rented a car to travel to my sister's farm which is about 40 miles southeast of the airport.
 In the U.S., people drive on the right side of the road as opposed to the left side of the road in Thailand.
 Besides remembering to stay on the right side of the road, I had to reacquaint myself with a left side steering wheel as opposed to the right side steering wheel used in Thailand.

 Unless you live in a remote mountainous area of Thailand, there is an abundance of public transportation.
 It includes motorcycle taxis, motorized pedicabs, trucks converted into buses, taxis, trains, buses, and planes.
 Furthermore, if you live in or close to a city, a private motorcycle or car isn't really needed.
 In the United States, especially outside of the inner city, a car is a necessity.
 If you don't have a car, it's like not having two legs.
 In reality, there is much less affordable public transportation in the U.S. than in Thailand.

 Before departing Suvarnabhumi Airport outside of Bangkok, I had to convert all of my Thai baht to U.S. dollars.
 The baht is weaker now at an exchange range of about 36 baht for one U.S. dollar, so I got less dollars for the baht that I exchanged.

 9. Toilet Facilities

 Using the toilet is a different experience in Thailand from that in the United States.
 Almost all Thailand homes, schools, hotels, and public establishments have toilet hoses or bum guns installed next to all commodes.
-It isn't necessary to use toilet paper, because the high pressurized water which you use to clean your anus is much more convenient and more sanitary than using any kind of toilet paper.
-I don't look forward having to use toilet paper again in the States.
+It isn't necessary to use toilet paper, because the high pressurized water which you use to clean your butt is much more convenient and more sanitary than using any kind of toilet paper.
+I didn't look forward having to use toilet paper again in the States.